Joshua Baker

 Joshua Gabriel Baker (March 23, 1799 – April 16, 1885) was a lawyer, engineer, and planter who served as the military governor of Louisiana during Reconstruction from January to July 1868.
-Baker opposed succession and remained loyal to The Union during the Civil War.
+Baker opposed secession and remained loyal to The Union during the Civil War.
 He was appointed as military governor by General Winfield Scott Hancock, head of the Fifth Military District which included Louisiana and Texas.

 Early life

 Joshua Baker was born March 23, 1799, in Mason County, Kentucky to Colonel Joshua G. Baker and Susan Lewis.
 In 1803, the Baker family moved to the Mississippi Territory where his father was a member of the Mississippi Territory's legislative council.
-In 1811, the family settled at Oaklawn Plantation in St. Mary Parish, Louisiana, in the Territory of Orleans.
+In 1811, the family relocated to the vicinity of Bayou Teche, settling at Oaklawn Plantation in St. Mary Parish in the Territory of Orleans.

 Baker attended the United States Military Academy from 1817 to 1819.
 After graduating, he was commissioned a Second Lieutenant in the Army Artillery Corps and served as an assistant professor at West Point before resigning in October 1820.
 In 1821, he moved to Litchfield, Connecticut to study law, and was admitted to the bar in Kentucky and Louisiana in 1822.

 Career

 Baker moved back to Louisiana and remained active in public service in both St. Mary and Terrebonne Parishes.
-He served as a judge for St. Mary Parish from 1829 to 1832 and built the Parish court house in 1850.
+He served as a judge for St. Mary Parish from 1829 to 1832 and built the Parish courthouse in 1850.
 He served in state senate and was on the State Board of Public Works.
 In 1833, he was Assistant State Engineer for Louisiana until 1838.
 He was appointed Director of Public Works for the State of Louisiana 1840–1845.

 From 1826 to 1829, Baker was a Colonel in the Louisiana State Militia.
-He also worked on Engineering projects in Plaquemines Parish until 1829, when he was appointed Judge in St. Mary Parish; a position he held until 1839.
+He was made Captain of Cavalry from 1846 until 1851 and in 1853 he was appointed to the Board of Visitors United States Military Academy, serving until 1861.

-He was made Captain of Cavalry, Louisiana State Militia 1846 until 1851 and in 1853, he was appointed to the Board of Visitors United States Military Academy, serving until 1861.
+He worked on Engineering projects in Plaquemines Parish until 1829, when he was appointed Judge in St. Mary Parish; a position he held until 1839.
 Throughout this time, Baker owned three plantations: Black Bayou in Terrebonne Parish, Grand River in St. Martin Parish, and Fairfax Plantation in St. Mary Parish.
 He also was enthusiastic investor in steamboat properties.